abe33/atom-utils/README.md

     # Returns all the ancestors that matches the selector
     filteredParents = @parents('selector')

-# It creates the custom element and register with as the `dummy-node` tag.
+# It creates the custom element and register it as the `dummy-node` tag.
 DummyNode = document.registerElement 'dummy-node', prototype: DummyNode.prototype
 ```